 Total height of comb was about 2.2 metres, with not much capped honey but a lot of brood.
 Chimney space was about 9″ x 9″.

 Having got all the comb out without dropping any down the chimney it was just a question of picking up all the remaining bees, this took a bit of time as there was a lot of newly emerged nurse bees; which had been brushed of the comb as I was pulling it out of the chimney.
 Fortunately this chimney was only dropping to one of the upstairs rooms rather than all the way to the ground floor.

 By the time we had left we had removed some of the chimney (the most difficult part), saved some of the brood and eggs and got pretty much all the bees which we then reunited back at the apiary.
 There was not a lot of capped honey available for the property owner but what was there tasted great and I think he was converted to the joy of real honey.

-We don’t normally dismantle the chimney when we remove bees from a chimney, this was an unusual exception so don’t be thinking this is how we would normally leave your chimney if we were to carry out a bee removal for you.
+We don’t normally dismantle the chimney when we remove bees from a chimney, this was an unusual exception as the chimney was being removed anyway.
+So don’t be thinking this is how we would normally leave your chimney if we were to carry out a bee removal for you.

 For further information on bee removal and relocation please use the contact form in the side bar or

 call 02922 401649 to speak to someone local who knows all about it.